 Stepper motor working all steps

 In the above image, we can see four coils arranged at the top, right, down, and left of the permanent magnet rotor present in the center.
 When the top coil is energized, it momentarily creates north and south poles, due to which the north pole of the permanent magnet rotor aligns with the top coil.
-Similarly, when the right coil is energized then the rotor aligns itself with the changing magnetic field in one step.
+Similarly, when the right coil is energized then the rotor aligns itself with the changing magnetic field.
 After that when the down coil and subsequently the left coil are energized then, the rotor aligns itself with the changing magnetic field, and after that when the top coil is energized the rotor completes one rotation in the clockwise direction.

 Similarly, if the motor needs to be rotated in an anti-clockwise direction, then the sequence can be reversed top, left, down, right, and again top.